 2. Freelance Platforms

 There are many platforms out there that allow you to sign up as a freelancer and look for projects.
 Some, like Envato, are specialised in certain industries or skills.
-Others, such as freelancer.com, welcome everyone who deems themselves fit to work in the gig economy.
+Others, such as freelancer.com, welcome everyone who deem themselves fit to work in the gig economy.
 As you have probably guessed already, the sheer choice and different ideas behind the platforms can make it difficult to choose the best for you.
-To help you make the best decision, we created an extensive list for you, as well as reviews of each and one of the platforms.
+To help you make the best decision, we created an extensive list for you, as well as reviews of each and every one of the platforms.
 You can find it here.
 In general it can be said that highly specialised platforms tend to have higher paid jobs available and are more suitable for top-notch freelancers.
-Multi-talent platforms allow you to offer several skills simultaneously, which is great if you prefer a diverse work environment or be more flexible to adapt to a fast changing economy.
+Multi-talent platforms allow you to offer several skills simultaneously, which is great if you prefer a diverse work environment, or are more flexible to adapt to a fast changing economy.

 Not only does LinkedIn help you showcase your portfolio, it can also be a great tool to look for potential clients.
 Many companies use LinkedIn to advertise job positions and numerous organizations are starting to add freelance jobs too.
 But this is not where your freelance job hunting opportunities stop.
 Join groups such as the Portfolio Career Group by Sensible Media Ltd. Grow your network, get inspired by other freelancers’ portfolios, and get in touch with companies that you’d like to work for.